aws/aws-cdk/packages/@aws-cdk/aws-cloud9/README.md

 new cdk.CfnOutput(this, 'URL', { value: c9env.ideUrl });
 ```

-Specify `repositories` to clone AWS Codecommit repositories into the environment
+Specify `repositories` to clone AWS Codecommit repositories into the environment:

 ```ts
 new cloud9.Ec2Environment(stack, 'C9Env', {